uber/cadence/docs/javaclient/workflows.md

   - Call `WorkflowThread.sleep` instead of `Thread.sleep`.
   - Use `Promise` and `CompletablePromise` instead of `Future` and `CompletableFuture`.
   - Use `WorkflowQueue` instead of `BlockingQueue`.
-- Don't change workflow code when there are open workflows.
-The ability to do updates through visioning is TBD.
+- Use `Workflow.getVersion` when doing any changes to the workflow code.
+Without this, any deployment of an updated workfow code might break already open workflows.
 - Don’t access configuration APIs directly from a workflow because changes in the configuration might affect a workflow execution path.
 Pass it as an argument to a workflow function or use an activity to load it.